 For thin film cells, e.g. CIGS, both transparent conductive oxide (TCO, which works as a current collector) and buffer layers can be deposited with ALD.
 Replacing the typical TCO materials, for example tin-doped indium oxide (ITO), with ALD-grown, aluminum-doped zinc oxide (ZnO:Al) there is a possibility to not only lower the cell price but also to get rid of the dependency of indium, which already scarce reserves have been predicted to end in only a few years with today's level of consumption.
 ALD-deposited zinc-magnesium oxide ((Zn,Mg)O) or zinc oxysulfide (Zn(O,S)) instead of toxic cadmium in the buffer layer, on the other hand, makes the cell more environmentally friendly and safe.
 ALD-deposited buffer layer has also been shown in the literature to yield even higher cell efficiencies than the conventional, Cd-containing one.

-TCO-replacements are needed also in the new, so-called 3rd generation PV devices such as dye and organic solar cells; also, recombination blocking layers (TiO2) and moisture/oxygen barrier layers (Al2O3) can be deposited with ALD.
+TCO-replacements are needed also in the new, so-called 3rd generation PV devices such as dye, organic, and nanostructured solar cells; also, recombination blocking layers (TiO2) and moisture/oxygen barrier layers (Al2O3) can be deposited with ALD.

 Moisture and oxygen barrier, i.e. encapsulation layer, is naturally a necessary component also in c-Si and thin film cells.
 Nowadays, the encapsulants are typically polymer films, for example EVA (ethyl-vinyl acetate) that are laminated on top of the complete panels and which barrier properties could be vastly improved with a thin layer of compact, conformal and pinhole-free ALD Al2O3.